-The Group of Eight (Go8) Universities are running a two-day workshop on 19-20 August 2013 at the Melborune Business School for postgraduate co-ordinators and other leaders in the supervision of higher degree by research.
+The Group of Eight (Go8) Universities are running a two-day workshop on 18-19 August 2014 at the University of Adelaide for postgraduate co-ordinators and other leaders in the supervision of higher degree by research.
 The workshop will allow people to discuss and compare best practice in supervision.

 The workshop cover the themes:

-The DVC Education Portfolio will reimburse travel and accomodation expenses (up to $1500 per person) for a maximum of five postgraduate co-oridnators (or equivalent) to attend the Workshop (particpants must have approval in advance from Graduate Studies Office in order to qualify for reimbursement).
+The DVC Education will reimburse travel and accommodation expenses (up to $1500 per person) for a maximum of five postgraduate co-ordinators (or equivalent, including heads of department or associate deans) to attend the Workshop (participants must have approval in advance from Graduate Studies Office in order to qualify for reimbursement).

 For information (including the program) or to express interest in attending, please contact as soon as possible.